supernginx/flowplayer-plugins/flash/cluster/trunk/README.txt

 3.2.3
 -----
 - fixed to work when there is a RTMP plugin in player config, and it does not contain any configuration. durationFunc lookup was failing in this case.
+- fix for #377, run host checks and increment indexes here to trigger reconnections of the next host or else recurssion occurs or last host is null.

 3.2.2
 -----